 Applying for On Campus Housing

 All Students interested in living on campus must have full-time student status (3 course units = 12 credits).
-With the exception of first semester students, admittance to residence facilities will be based on academic performance, good citizenship, and the discretion of the Director of Residential Education & Housing (first year/transfer students will complete a form provided by the Admissions Office submit a $100.00 non-refundable room deposit).
-First year students that complete the appropriate form and remit the $100.00 non-refundable housing deposit are not guaranteed residence on campus.
+With the exception of first semester students, admittance to residence facilities will be based on academic performance, good citizenship, and the discretion of the Director of Residential Education & Housing (first year/transfer students will complete a form provided by the Admissions Office and submit a $250 non-refundable resident deposit).
+First-year students that complete the appropriate form and remit the $250 non-refundable resident deposit are not guaranteed residence on campus.
 Housing assignments are prioritized by commuting distance to and from the College.

 Clee Hall is a multi-level traditional corridor style double/triple room facility that houses 118 students.
 The lower level and first floor are for men and the second and third floors are for women.

 Schweitzer Hall is a multi-level traditional corridor style double/triple room facility that houses 83 first year and transfer students.
 The second floor is for women, the third floor is for men and the lower level is a unisex floor.

 Clee and Schweitzer Hall are equipped with: High-Optic Cable Television, telephone wiring (optional service) in both buildings, and Internet access; laundry facility, community lounge area and computer labs available on the lower level of the buildings.
 Floor and room assignments are gender specific.
 A community bathroom is located on each floor.
 Resident Advisors are assigned to each floor to monitor community living.
 Bedrooms are all furnished with beds, desks/chairs, dresser, and closets.
 Security is stationed on the first level of the building during peak operational hours.
 All rooms meet local and state fire safety standards.

 Residential Houses are non-traditional style coed single/double room facilities -- accommodating 5-17 students per residence.
 Living in a residential house residence is a privilege.
 Students granted this opportunity are academically strong, have a history of good citizenship and are willing to commit to the purpose and intent of a particular residence theme/interest or discipline.